Q&A WITH OUR GUIDE FOR AMAZON RAINFOREST PHOTOGRAPHY WORKSHOPS

-If you join a Wildlife Photography Tour or the Wildlife Photography Internship in the Amazon, you’ll be guided by Mark Fernley, a professional photographer who’s been based in this stunning Peruvian rainforest for the past years.
-We asked him about his passions and methods, and to share some of his favourite wildlife images.
+Mark Fernley is a professional wildlife photographer, who´s been based in the stunning Peruvian rainforest for the past years.
+We asked him about his passions and methods and to share some of his favourite wildlife images.

 What sparked your interest in photography?

-When I was 13, I took a trip to the Everglades and with a roll film disposable camera I captured images of alligators with babies.
-From then on, I began photographing wildlife where ever I went – just as a hobby, ranging from the land mammals of Africa to the fish of the coral reefs of the Red Sea.
+When I was 13, I took a trip to the Everglades and with a roll film disposable camera, I captured images of alligators with babies.
+From then on, I began photographing wildlife wherever I went – just as a hobby, ranging from the land mammals of Africa to the fish of the coral reefs of the Red Sea.
 This became a personal documentation of all the species I encountered.

 What was your first camera, and what equipment do you use now?

-My first camera was a roll up disposable camera, but at the age of 17 I bought my first professional camera, the EOS Canon 400D with a 200mm lens.
-I currently use the Canon 5D Mark 4 with lenses such as the Sigma 150-600mm lens for long distance.
+My first camera was a roll-up disposable camera, but at the age of 17, I bought my first professional camera, the EOS Canon 400D with a 200mm lens.
+I currently use the Canon 5D Mark 4 with lenses such as the Sigma 150-600mm lens for long distances.
 For macro work I use the Canon EF 100mm f/2.8L IS USM Macro Lens.
-For ultra macro, I use the Canon MP E 65mm f2.8 lens with focusing rail.
-For all other wide angle related work, I like to get close to my venomous subjects with a Louwa 15mm f/4 wide angle 1:1 macro lens.
+For ultra macro, I use the Canon MP E 65mm f2.8 lens with a focusing rail.
+For all other wide-angle related work, I like to get close to my venomous subjects with a Louwa 15mm f/4 wide-angle 1:1 macro lens.

 Why wildlife photography?